-On January 12th, 2020 we have one of the most important transits of the decade (yes, of the decade!): Saturn is conjunct Pluto in Capricorn.
+On January 12th, 2020 we had one of the most important transits of the decade (yes, of the decade!): Saturn is conjunct Pluto in Capricorn.

 I’ve already “warned” you in previous reports about Saturn conjunct Pluto.
 But perhaps you haven’t heard of it yet – and that’s simply because there’s not enough talk about this.